 Engineers Joint Contract Documents Committee

 Welcome to EJCDC’s official website.
-Please note that EJCDC has redesigned the Web site to be adaptable to mobile devices.
-Therefore, if you are a new customer or are already a customer, you will be asked to create a new account at check-out.
+If you are a new customer or are already a customer, you will be asked to create a new account at check-out.
 However, you do not need to create an account to purchase.

 In selecting contracts and documents for use in engineering and construction projects, it is important to use documents specific for your type of project.
 Documents published by the Engineers Joint Contract Documents Committee (EJCDC®) are the highest quality standard documents specifically written for infrastructure projects in the United States.
 Delivered in user friendly MSWord, EJCDCdocuments are a cost effective solution that can be customized to suit your project.
 In addition, EJCDC documents are time-tested over decades of use in various legal jurisdictions.
 EJCDC documents distribute risk over all parties thus minimizing the prospect of costly disputes.

-New!!
-EJCDC has just released a brand new document, the 2014 edition of P3-508, Public-Private Partnership Agreement.
+EJCDC recently released a brand new document, the 2014 edition of P3-508, Public-Private Partnership Agreement.
 As a pioneering document in the United States, EJCDC® P3-508 was developed following reviews of dozens of P3 agreements already in use, and with the advice of owners, attorneys, financiers, developers, contractors, and design professionals experienced with P3 delivery both in the United States and abroad.

 2013 edition of the Construction Series Documents are now available in the Online Store.
 The new 2013 edition is updated to reflect current business practices and includes four entirely new documents.
 Find out what is new in the 2013 edition in “Construction Series 2013 Highlights“